 Note: You must upgrade the Diagnostics Server and/or TransactionVision Processing Server before upgrading the agents that are connected to the servers because servers are typically incompatible with newer versions of the agents.
-For details, see "Upgrading TransactionVision From 9.0x to 9.20" on page 352.

 To upgrade a .NET Agent:

 1 Install the new Diagnostics/TransactionVision Agent for .NET (select Upgrade).